Continuing the Fight against Poverty:

 Douglas-Cherokee Economic Authority, Inc.

-In 2015, Douglas-Cherokee Economic Authority, Inc. celebrated 50 years of Community Action in 2015.
+This year, Douglas-Cherokee Economic Authority, Inc. is celebrating 55 years of Community Action.
 In January, 1964, President Lyndon B. Johnson declared a "War on Poverty."
 For the last 53 years, Douglas-Cherokee has helped low-income families and individuals achieve personal, economic and social stability.

 On February 16, 1965 the Charter of Incorporation of Morristown-Hamblen County Economic Opportunity Authority was filed with the State of Tennessee.

 The Agency first opened its doors in the Morristown City Hall in March, 1965 under the name Morristown-Hamblen County Economic Opportunity Authority.
 Mrs. J.A.
 Hill (Rose), along with the City Administrator at the time, began the War on Poverty in Hamblen County by creating a single county Community Action Agency.
 In October 1966, the service was extended to Cocke, Jefferson, and Sevier Counties and the name became Douglas-Cherokee Economic Authority, Inc. In 1974, the State of Tennessee began an effort to reduce the number of Community Action Agencies in the State.
 At that time, Grainger, Blount, and Monroe Counties became a part of Douglas-Cherokee Economic Authority, Inc. Blount County decided to be a single county in 1975.
 However, Douglas-Cherokee continued to operate the Head Start program in Blount County and at a later date brought Union County into the Agency's Head Start program.
 The vision and leadership of Mrs. Rose Hill established the means to help literally thousands of low-income individuals in our area.